 I’m glad I didn’t stay on the Christian school path.
 That particular school closed a few years later.
-The stress of changing schools would not have been pleasant, not to mention taking multiple children to multiple campuses.
+The stress of changing schools would not have been pleasant.

 If you’re thinking about homeschooling or trying to psych yourself up for another year, I’d like to share a few ideas on how to get started and how to plug along when the shine wears off.